finom/docs.vovk.dev/docs/api.md

 ### `VovkClientReturnType` type

-Extracts return type from a clientized controller method and unwraps promise.
+Extracts return type from a clientized controller method and unwraps the promise.

 ### `VovkClientYieldType` type